10 Unmissable Documentaries About South America You Need to Watch

 Walker's direction captures the beauty found in discarded objects.
 "Waste Land" gained significant acclaim, bagging numerous awards and an Oscar nomination.

-For more details, visit the Wikipedia page for "Waste Land".
+For more details, visit the IMDb page.

 10) "The Two Escobars" by Jeff Zimbalist (2010)